krakintgithub/main/roadmap/Readme.md

 - Code the emergency contract in case we need to re-route the existing contracts (simplified router+core, with transfer function only)
 - List on multiple exchanges and obtain URLs that link directly to the market(s)/pair(s)
 - Sell tokens on exchanges
-- Get a Community Engagement
 - Gather Traction/Adoption/Partnerships/MVPs/Apps
 - Get the Team/Backers/Investors
+- Get a Community Engagement by making an exchange